Quantum versus Classical Online Streaming Algorithms with Advice: Introduction

 \section{Introduction}

-Online algorithm is a well-known computational model for solving optimization problems.
-The defining property of this model is following.
-An algorithm reads an input piece by piece and should return output variables after some of input variables immediately, even if the answer depends on whole input.
-An online algorithm should return an output for minimizing an objective function.
-There are different methods to define the effectiveness of algorithms \cite{bil2009,dl2005}, but the most standard is the competitive ratio \cite{kmrs86}.
-It is the ratio of the cost of the algorithm's solution and the cost of a solution of an optimal offline algorithm.
-Typically, online algorithms have unlimited computational power and the main restriction is a lack of knowledge on future input variables.
-Many problems can be formulated in this terms.
-At the same time it is quite interesting to solve online minimization problem in a case of big input stream.
-We consider a big stream such that it cannot be stored in a memory.
-In that case we can discuss online algorithms with restricted memory.
-In the paper we consider a streaming algorithm as an online algorithm and it uses only $s$ bits of memory, for given integer $s$.
-This classical model were considered in \cite{bk2009,gk2015,blm2015,kkm2017}.
-Automata for online minimization problems were considered in \cite{kk2017online}.
-We are interested in investigation of a new model of online algorithms, {\em quantum online algorithms} that use a power of quantum computing for solving online minimization problem.
-This model was introduced in \cite{kkm2017}.
-It is already known that quantum online algorithms can be better than classical ones in a case of sublogarithmic an polylogarithmic memory \cite{kkm2017,kkkrym2017}.
-Some researchers considered quantum online algorithms with repeated test \cite{y2009}.
+Online algorithms are a well-known computational model for solving optimization problems.
+The peculiarity is that the algorithm reads an input piece by piece and should return an answer piece by piece immediately, even if an answer can depend on future pieces of the input.
+The algorithm should return an answer for minimizing an objective function (the cost of an output).
+The most standard method to define the effectiveness is the competitive ratio \cite{st85,kmrs86}.
+Typically, online algorithms have unlimited computational power.
+The main restriction is a lack of knowledge on future input variables.
+At the same time, it is interesting to solve online minimization problems in a case of a big input stream such that the stream cannot be stored completely in the memory.
+In that case, we can consider automata (streaming algorithm) as online algorithms.
+This model was explored in \cite{bk2009,gk2015,blm2015,kkm2018}.
+We are interested in {\em quantum online algorithms}.
+This model was introduced in \cite{kkm2018} and discussed in \cite{aakv2018}.
+It is known that quantum online algorithms can be better than classical ones in the case of sublogarithmic size of memory \cite{kkm2018}.
+Here, we consider logarithmic size of memory (polynomial number of states) that is more common memory restriction for streaming models.
+In this case, quantum online algorithms with repeated test were considered in \cite{y2009}.
+In this paper, we focus on online streaming algorithms (one-way automata for online minimization problems) that read an input only once.
+This model was considered in \cite{kkkrym2017}.
+Authors show that quantum online streaming algorithms can be better than classical ones in the case of logarithmic size of memory.
+The model without ``one-way'' restriction but with sublogarithmic memory was considered in \cite{kk2019}.
+The question of comparing quantum and classical models was explored for streaming computation models (OBDDs and automata)\cite{l2009,gkkrw2007,agkmp2005,agky16,ss2005,kk2017,aakk2018}.